 - Offer free delivery to customers who live nearby and spend a minimum amount.

-- Offer online purchases with curbside pickup or delivery.
+- Offer online wholesale clothing and jewelry purchases with curbside pickup or delivery.

 - Create an app for easy purchasing.